 “The People’s Officer: Shakespeare’s Coriolanus, the Tribunes, and the Origins of Popular Representation,” Arthur F. Kinney Center for Interdisciplinary Renaissance Studies Graduate Conference (University of Massachusetts at Amherst, 28 October 2017).

-“Surveying the City: Mapping Urban Space through GIS in Renaissance Literature,” Renaissance Society of America Annual Conference (Chicago, 1 April 2017).
+“Surveying the City: Mapping Urban Space through GIS in Renaissance Literature,” RSA Annual Conference (Chicago, 1 April 2017).

 “The Stationer to Dramatophilus: Publisher as Persona in Restoration Playbooks,” Modern Language Association Annual Convention (Philadelphia, 6 January 2017).